zephyrproject-rtos/zephyr/doc/reference/kernel/threads/workqueue.rst

 When a submit request is made, the kernel begins observing kernel objects specified by the poll events.
-Once at least one of the observed kernel object's changes state, the work item is submitted to the specified workqueue, where it remains pending until it is processed in the standard manner.
+Once at least one of the observed kernel object's changes state, the work item is submitted to the specified workqueue, where it remains queued until it is processed in the standard manner.

 .. important::
     The triggered work item as well as the referenced array of poll events